Porcupine Mountains

 The Porcupine Mountains, or Porkies, are a group of small mountains spanning the northwestern Upper Peninsula of Michigan in Ontonagon and Gogebic counties, near the shore of Lake Superior.
 The Porcupine Mountains were named by the native Ojibwa people, supposedly because their silhouette had the shape of a crouching porcupine.
 They are home to the most extensive stand of old growth northern hardwood forest in North America west of the Adirondack Mountains, spanning at least 31000 acre.
 The area is popular among tourists, especially Lake of the Clouds in the heart of the mountains, and is part of Porcupine Mountains Wilderness State Park.

 The Porcupine Mountains were the site of copper mining in the 19th century.
 One of these mines is the Nonesuch Mine, which operated sporadically from 1867 to 1912.
 Because of its copper mining history, the state park is a cooperating unit of Keweenaw National Historical Park.

 Geology

 The most striking geological feature of the Porcupine Mountains is the long basalt and conglomerate escarpment parallel to the Lake Superior shore and overlooking Lake of the Clouds, a continuation of the same copper-bearing bedrock found farther northeast on the Keweenaw Peninsula.
 A second ridge farther inland, on the other side of Lake of the Clouds, includes Summit Peak, the highest point in the mountains at 1,958 feet (595 m).
 Rivers, waterfalls, swamps, and lakes lie between the rocky outcroppings.
 There are a number of waterfalls on the Presque Isle River in the extreme western side of the park.
+The mountains are the remnants of an old stratovolcano.